BigDataAnalyticsGroup/docker-bde/README.md

  => => writing image sha256:8717baff53f828e492d78147d176b899439b5a00cd990a2f2ce5f083709de6e5                                                                                   0.0s
  => => naming to docker.io/library/docker-bde                                                                                                                                  0.0s
 ```
 When executed, this command creates the image and executes all configuration scripts.
 This process might take a while.
 Make sure to have a stable internet connection!
-(University Wifi is not a stable internet connection.)
+(University Wi-Fi is not a stable internet connection.)
 Don't panic if you see some red output on your terminal, this is perfectly fine.

 Then, the container has to be to created from the image by executing the following command:
 ```sh